-The shop has been a whirlwind of craziness.
+Setting up the store is a whirlwind of craziness.
 People are constantly in and out, stuff is coming and going, and there seems to be a mountain of stuff to do.We’ve been trying to get the Makery portion completed so we can get that off our plate, and start stocking the fun art supplies.
 We sourced tall cabinets to use for storage, and needed a long workbench of some sort to go between them.
 After pricing out long table options, we decided our best, and least expensive option, was to find a way to build it ourselves.
 We finally settled on a metal pipe table with common board lumber.
 The supplies were about $150, which was way less than our other options were priced at.
 Everything else we had looked at was about $650 to $1,000 for the same size.

 There were a few configurations we had talked about, but decided that using the pipes in the front and back would be the best way to do it, we will be adding shelves to go across the bottom pipes, with pipe clamps to hold them on.
 We also needed a way to raise the cabinets off the floor.
+I love building things so I tackled this with gusto.

 Adding legs to the cabinets was the easy part.
 I love using these plates from the home improvement store.
 They make it crazy easy to add legs, as I did with these DIY crate tables.